dewiniaid/TimeControl/README.md

 by [TimeTools](https://mods.factorio.com/mods/binbinhfr/TimeTools), but using keyboard shortcuts rather than the UI display and intentionally ignoring all of the other things that mod adds.

 Time warp affects all players.
-TimeControl only allows players with console access to change the game speed (i.e. those who could just type `/c game.speed=2` anyways, but TimeControl won't disable achievements.)
+In multiplayer games, only admins are allowed to change time warp settings by default.
+This can be changed in Mod Settings.

 All players will be notified via console message when the game speed is changed, who changed it and the new speed.

 ## Default Keybindings

-Factorio's Controls UI doesn't show various keyboard keys correctly (they'll just read as "KEY61", etc.).
-Here's the actual keybindings in use by default.
 Like all mods, you can change these in **Options -> Controls -> Mods**

  - `-` Halves the current game speed, with a minimum speed of 0.25x.
  - `+` Doubles the current game speed, with a maximum speed of 64x.